 – presentations by van der Schaar Lab researchers

-Our next session will be held on April 28 at 16:00 BST, and will run for roughly 1 hour.
+Our next session will be held on July 12, and will run for roughly 1 hour.

 If you’d like to join us for future sessions, please sign up using the form below.
 We’ll be in touch soon with URLs and other info.